 The history of Independence Day of India dates back to 1947 which is the 1st Independence Day of India.
-Seventy one years back, India was fighting a battle of freedom from the British Empire.
+Seventy-one years back, India was fighting a battle for freedom from the British Empire.
 It was under the control of the British Empire for over a long period enduring its brutal and remorseless conduct.
-There are many events that have left a profound scar in the memories of the people such as the taxation, Amritsar massacre, partition and many more.
+There are many events that have left a profound scar in the memories of the people such as the taxation, Amritsar massacre, partition, and many more.
 So many battles were fought, so many lives were sacrificed.
 People took up arms for the sake of the liberation of their country and countrymen and they were called Freedom Fighters.
 It was on the 15th August 1947 that India won this battle and celebrated the first Independence Day of India, which substantiates the significance of this day for the people of India.

 India however is considered to be the world’s largest democracy today.
 It is the only country in Asia that has perpetuated its democracy since Independence.
 The achievements that India has accomplished since then, is exceptional.